econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 ![](assets/mempooltestnet.png)

 ## Collaborative Post-Mix Spending Tools - StonewallX2
 StonewallX2 is another collaborative spending tool that helps break on-chain heuristics and maintain anonymity.
 StonewallX2 transactions always have four outputs.
-Two of those outputs are identical in size, this creates a decoy output the same size as the spend.
+The number of inputs can vary.
+At least two of those outputs are identical in size, this creates a decoy output the same size as the spend.
 The other two outputs are the change being returned to both collaborators.
 Unlike Stowaway transactions, StonewallX2 transactions can be spent to a third party - the spend does not have to be made to the collaborating partner.

-Here is how a StonewallX2 will look [on-chain](https://kycp.org/#/4c49b28a82c4f43b8facf8538ffaf05fa76cce46194ca07b9ca4916f9faeff0e):
+Here is how a StonewallX2 (and a Stonewall) will look [on-chain](https://kycp.org/#/4c49b28a82c4f43b8facf8538ffaf05fa76cce46194ca07b9ca4916f9faeff0e):

 ![](assets/Stonewall_example.png)